Angel of Independence: History

 On August 16, 2019, following feminist demonstrations against gender-based violence and feminicides, the monument was affected due to acts of vandalism and graffiti.
-The Government of Mexico City closed access for an indefinite period; but it is estimated that it could be between one and two years.
+The Government of Mexico City closed access for an indefinite period, estimating a closure of one to two years.
+The restorations concluded in October 2021, and the monument was reopened.

-However, the capital government declared justifying that the closure is due to the restoration, within the framework of a work program in Paseo de la Reforma that involves several more monuments.
-The restorations concluded in October 2021.

 Mausoleum

 The monument lit at night with color changing LED light.

 The Independence Angel on the Paseo de la Reforma, at sunset.

 In 1925, during the administration of Plutarco Elías Calles, the remains of the following Heroes of the Mexican Independence were interred in a mausoleum under the base of the monument.
 At the entry to the mausoleum is a statue of William Lamport, also known as Don Guillén de Lampart y Guzmán, an Irishman who was tried by the Mexican Inquisition in the mid seventeenth century, following the discovery of his plot to achieve the independence of New Spain.
 He was released by the inquisition to secular authorities and executed in the auto de fe of 1659, with his remains forbidden burial in sacred ground.

 The actual remains of insurgents are buried in the mausoleum: